Product Page Optimization: A Guide to App Store A/B Testing

 Yelp could run an A/B test to better understand the screenshot variant that leads to more conversion

-Important considerations to create A/B tests on the App Store
+Key factors to consider before A/B testing on the App Store

 Traffic proportion